JuliaPy/PythonCall.jl/docs/src/pythoncall.md

 These macros are used to execute or evaluate Python code.
 The main differences between them are in whether/how any values are extracted out again.

 **Note to package writers.** These all expect there to be a variable `pyglobals` in scope, which is a Python dictionary giving the global scope.
 For convenience, this module exports such a variable so that these macros work in the REPL.
 However other packages should define their own global scope by defining `const pyglobals = PyDict()`.
-You can alternatively define `const pyglobals = PythonCall.pylazyobject(()->pyimport("some_module").__dict__)` to use the global scope of an existing Python module.

 ```@docs
 @py